Arid Lands Ecology Reserve: Riparian

-Point of Interest
+Point of interest

-North facing slope of Rattlesnake Mountain is the highest “treeless” mountain in the United States.
+The north-facing slope of Rattlesnake Mountain is the highest “treeless” mountain in the United States.

 Rare plant species such as Mountain Milk Vetch and Piper's daisy can be found in this area.

-History and Significant Dates
+History

 From the early 1800s to around the 1940s this area was used as animal pasture, human homesteading, oil drilling and development of infrastructure such as roads.
 In 1943 the United States Department of Energy (DOE) gained ownership of the land.
 The ALE was then established in 1967 with the intended purpose of plant conservation.
 It gained natural area research designation in 1971 and later national environmental research park status in 1975.
 Currently, the U.S. Fish and Wildlife Service have handled land management through permits with the DOE, while the DOE maintain administrative powers over the land and any associated roads, this has been in effect since 1997.
 Finally, in 2000 it was amalgamated into the Hanford Reach National Monument.